-- 9.01 The minimum hourly base rate of pay for Employees working under any part of this Collective Agreement shall be as per the straight time applicable Wage Schedules found in SCHEDULE A INDUSTRIAL & SCHEDULE B NON-INDUSTRIAL, both including Civil Foundation rates. - 9.02 (a) In respect to "Industrial" work, the Employer shall pay to the Employee for each hour worked (not including any pay for time traveled) a vacation allowance equal to 6% of the applicable rate of pay, and holiday pay allowance equal to 4% of the applicable rate of pay. - (b) In respect to "Non-Industrial" work, the Employer shall pay to the Employee for each hour worked [not including any pay for time traveled] a vacation allowance equal to 6% of the hourly base rate of pay, and holiday pay allowance equal to 4% of the hourly base rate of pay.
-These monies are to be paid each pay period with the wages that are due. - (c) Benefit contribution amounts will be mutually agreed between the parties and any changes contribution levels will be set 60 days prior to the effective date of any changes.
-Before or upon ratification the union will determine how to allocate benefit contribution amounts establishing the effective wage and benefit schedule for the agreement.
-In the following years of the agreement, any changes to contribution levels will be mutually agreed upon by the parties. - (d) Pension contributions shall not be payable in respect of a Member on or after November 30th of the calendar year in which the Member attains the age of seventy-one (71) years or such other maximum age prescribed under Canada's Income Tax Act.
+- 9.01 The minimum hourly base rate of pay for Employees working under any part of this Collective Agreement shall be as per the straight time applicable Wage Schedules found in SCHEDULE A INDUSTRIAL & SCHEDULE B NON-INDUSTRIAL, both including Civil Foundation rates. - 9.02 (a) In respect to "Industrial" work, the Employer shall pay to the Employee for each hour worked (not including any pay for time traveled) a vacation allowance equal to 6% of the applicable rate of pay, and holiday pay allowance equal to 4% of the applicable rate of pay. - (a) In respect to "Non-Industrial" work, the Employer shall pay to the Employee for each hour worked [not including any pay for time traveled] a vacation allowance equal to 6% of the hourly base rate of pay, and holiday pay allowance equal to 4% of the hourly base rate of pay.
+These monies are to be paid each pay period with the wages that are due. - (b) Beginning with May 4th, 2025 wage increase, the allocation to total benefits from future wage increases will not exceed 16.5% of the Journeyperson's Total Wage, rounded to the nearest 5 cents.
+The union will notify the Association as to where to allocate the wages to benefits not less than 60 days prior to the effective date of the increase in order to publish the revised wage schedule in a timely manner. - (c) Pension contributions shall not be payable in respect of a Member on or after November 30th of the calendar year in which the Member attains the age of seventy-one (71) years or such other maximum age prescribed under Canada's Income Tax Act.
 Such monies that would have otherwise been payable on behalf of the Member as pension contributions shall be paid directly to the Member as a separate hourly payment exclusive of other wage-related earnings.
 (For clarity purposes, the payment is equal to the number of hours worked, multiplied by the pension contribution otherwise payable).
 This provision will be applicable to all union pensioners working under this agreement.